vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

    }
    </pre>

-	The synchronous version of the <code>updateProfile</code> method should not be used in the main thread to avoid performance issues
+	The synchronous version of the <code>updateProfile</code> method should <b>not be used in the main thread</b> to avoid performance issues

 	<pre>Profile updatedProfile = pm.updateProfile(profileDetails);</pre>